vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 "Kṣemendra, the author of Spanda Nirnaya, No. 511, and of Spanda Sandoha 517 appears to be identical with Kṣemarāja, the pupil of Abhinava".

 We do not know the learned Doctor's reasons for assign ing these works to Kṣemendra, perhaps he found this name in the colophons of the works in question.
 But our careful study shows that they are the works of Kṣemarāja and that if in the colophons of some MSS. the name of Kṣemendra is found, it must have been simply due to the mistake of the scribes.
-In the Pratyabhijñā Hrdaya and in the Siva Sutra Vimarsinī, which are accepted by all to be of Kṣemarāja's authorship, these two works are referred to by him as his own, as the following quotations therefrom show : "Tathā mayā vitatya Spanda Sandohe nirnītam."
+In the Pratyabhijñā Hrdaya and in the śiva Sutra Vimarsinī, which are accepted by all to be of Kṣemarāja's authorship, these two works are referred to by him as his own, as the following quotations therefrom show : "Tathā mayā vitatya Spanda Sandohe nirnītam."
 P.H.,P.24.
 "Yathā caitat tathā asmadīyāt Spanda Nirnayad avaboddha vyam."

 S. S. Vi., P. 14.
 "Etat Spanda Nirnaye nirākāňkṣam mayaiva nirnītam."

 S. S. Vi., P. 129.
 7. PRATYABHIJÑA HRDAYA.
 8. COMMENTARY ON THE ABOVE.
-9. SIVA SUTRA VIMARṣINI.
+9. śiva SUTRA VIMARṣINI.
 10. VIVRTI ON THE STAVA CINTAMAṇI.
 11. UTPALA STOTRĀVALI TIKĀ.
 12. PARĀ PRAVEśIKĀ.
 13. TIKĀ ON SAMBA PANCASIKĀ

 14. A COMMENTARY ON THE KRAMA SŪTRA.
 Of this we know only from the following reference in Maheśvarānanda's commentary on his own Mahārtha Mañjarī, P. 166: